syncfusion-content/asp.netmvc-docs/aspnetmvc/Schedule/export-and-print.md

 ## Import Appointments

-To Import appointments to the Scheduler, server-side method `renderingImportAppointments` can be used which is depicted in the following code example.
+To Import appointments into the Scheduler, server-side method `renderingImportAppointments` can be used to render the appointments which can be retrived from specified file path location.

+To Import appointments into the Scheduler, refer the following code as example.

 {% highlight razor %}